 - reshaping how good food gets distributed: going beyond the grocery store and farmers’ market and connecting with other local organizations to redefine 21st century food pathways;

-- implementing a ‘pay-what-you-can’ model for a portion of our produce sales: ensuring healthy local food reaches people who need it most and have difficulty accessing and/or affording it; and
+- implementing a ‘pay-what-you-can’ model for all produce sales: ensuring healthy local food reaches people who need it most and have difficulty accessing and/or affording it; and

 A Transition to the Gift Economy